-JULIAN LANGER is the author of three books on individualist eco-anarchist philosophy and guerrilla ontology, one eco-absurdist story, and two collection of poems.
+JULIAN LANGER is the author of three books on individualist eco-anarchist philosophy and guerrilla ontology, one eco-absurdist story, and two collections of poems.
 His writing has been translated into Spanish and Indonesian.
 His philosophy is neither reactionary or revolutionary, but presentist, involutionary and rebellious.

 FORGED BOOKS print dangerous book(let)s.
-Our titles include I Was a Teenage Luddite by J. Jones, Summerisle Versus Civilisation by J. Fraser, and 40 Pages of Greg.
+Our titles include I Was a Teenage Luddite by J. Jones, Summerisle Versus Civilisation by J. Fraser, and Monster Megaprojects are Consuming the World! by Alexander Dunlap.